aschahal/Portfolio/src/pages/assets/talks/_graphql-in-go.md

 - Served as technical lead for campaign events and intercultural training sessions for ISS programs, facilitating over 300+ international students at a time.

+- Assisted with communicating with students, organizations, and faculty vias email, phone, and in-person.

+- Assisted with event set-up and planning, represent ISS at campus partner sponsored events/activities.

+- Served as physical point of contact in instances where supervisor, Engagement Coordinator, or Program Manager are unavailable.

+- Performed duties in support of the organizational mission and university advancement.

 - Tools – Qualtrics, Asana, Microsoft Teams, Tableau, Excel, Alteryx, Wordpress, Canva, Figma.